-- The number and cause of any fire occurring in a residence hall; - The number of injuries requiring medical care; - The number of deaths; and - The value of property damaged.
+- The number and cause of any fire occurring in a residence hall;

+- Number of injuries requiring medical care;

+- Number of deaths; and

+- The value of property damaged

-Please note-Both residential halls are located on the NDMU main campus / 4701 North Charles St. / Baltimore, Maryland 21210
+Please note-both residential halls are located on the NDMU main campus / 4701 N. Charles St. / Baltimore, Maryland 21210

-There were no fires in either of the residential halls in the years 2013.
-2014 and 2015.
+There were no fires in either of the residential halls in the years 2015, 2016, and 2017.

-A campus fire can be reported directly to 911, or to any member of Public Safety, including:
+A campus fire should be reported directly to 911, or to any member of Public Safety, including: